Why automation is the only viable path to reshore manufacturing

 Facilities that rely on automation can pursue higher-volume contracts, meet tighter shipping windows, and reduce their exposure to workforce variability.
 They’re not making decisions based on whether enough people will show up for second shift.
 They’re building operations around systems that perform, every day.

-The result is measurable: automated facilities consistently report higher on-time delivery rates, more stable output quality and stronger customer retention.
+Automated facilities consistently report higher on-time delivery rates, more stable output quality and stronger customer retention.
 They operate with fewer unknowns and that advantage compounds significantly over time.

 As reshoring accelerates, these capabilities won’t just be nice to have.
 They’ll be the difference between facilities that can grow… And those that can’t keep up.